Action to improve the pig industry

 Facilitate knowledge exchange to help producers drive and adopt innovation on farm

 Bring science led innovations into practice, closing the gap between research and commercial pig production

 Each country has its own Regional Pig Innovation Group (RPIG) as the first point of contact, which links pig producers and other experts to identify emerging issues for EU PiG, and to share knowledge and best practice.

 EU PiG wants to hear from producers about which specific challenges to tackle within the four key themes, so the network can respond to emerging issues.
-There will be eight different challenges each year and the network will collate and share knowledge and best practice to help address them.
-The new challenges for 2018 are:
+There are eight different challenges each year and the network will collate and share knowledge and best practice to help address them.
+The challenges for 2019 are:

 EU PiG Innovation Group (EU PiG)

 The Agriculture and Horticulture Development Board; (AHDB); United Kingdom